Pito900/Pito900/README.md

 👋 Hi there!
-I'm <a href="https://www.linkedin.com/in/francisco-monteiro-14b76b9b/"><i>Francisco Monteiro.</i></a>, a passionate software developer with a background in economics and over 2 years of experience in IT.
+I'm <a href="https://www.linkedin.com/in/francisco-monteiro-14b76b9b/"><i>Francisco Monteiro.</i></a>, a software developer with a background in economics and over 4 years of experience in IT.
 I'm currently finalizing my PhD in Economics at UFPE, where I transitioned into the world of programming and tech development.

 💻 I'm a Full-Stack Web Developer, having completed the intensive Full-Stack course at Trybe.
-My expertise includes JavaScript, React, Node.js, Python, and C#.
+My expertise includes C#, TypeScript, JavaScript, React, Node.js, Python, and C#.
 Additionally, I have experience working with messaging systems such as Kafka and RabbitMQ.

 🌍 Currently based in Vancouver, BC, I'm actively working in the tech industry while pursuing freelance opportunities.
 I enjoy tackling complex problems, especially those that combine my skills in economics, programming, and system integration.